Samir Bishara

-Dr. Samir Bishara (October 31, 1935 – October 8, 2010) was an Orthodontist from Egypt who received the highest honor from the World Federation of Orthodontists when they selected him to be the honorary fellow of the WFO.
+Samir Bishara (October 31, 1935 – October 8, 2010) was an Egyptian orthodontist.

 Life

 He was born in Cairo in 1935 to Edward and Georgette Bishara.
 He obtained his dental degree and his Orthodontic degree from Alexandria University.
 He practiced dentistry in Egypt for 11 years at Moassat Hospital in Alexandria after which he moved to New York City to work as a Pediatric Dentist at the Guggenheim Clinic.
 He then moved to University of Iowa College of Dentistry where he received his Orthodontic degree a second time.
 In 1968, he became a faculty at the Orthodontic Program of Iowa University and served there until 2010.
-Dr. Bishara was married to Anne Ghalioungui and had four daughters: Dina, Dorine, Cherine and Christine.
+Bishara was married to Anne Ghalioungui and had four daughters.

-Orthodontics
+Works

-Dr. Bishara has published over 200 scientific articles, where 100 of them are published solely in the American Journal of Orthodontics and Dentofacial Orthopedics.
-His research involved working with the growth and development and Dr. Bishara was a prominent figure in co-founding the biannual International Symposium on Dentofacial Function and Development.
-Dr. Bishara received honorary memberships in the Arab, Colombian, Egyptian, Greek, and Serbian Orthodontic Societies, the Guadalajara College of Dentists, and the Mexican Board of Orthodontics.
-He also served on the editorial boards of many orthodontic journals during his lifetime.
+Bishara has published over 200 scientific articles.

-He has published an orthodontic textbook called Textbook of Orthodontics.
+Bishara published an orthodontic textbook called Textbook of Orthodontics in 2001.